SmiteshP/nvim-navic/README.md

 If you have a creative use case and want the raw context data to work with, you can use the following function

-* `get_data()` : Returns a table of intermediate representation of data.
-Table of tables that contain 'kind', 'name' and 'icon' for each context.
+* `get_data(bufnr)` : Returns a table of intermediate representation of data.
+Table of tables that contain 'kind', 'name' and 'icon' for each context. `bufnr` is optional argument, defaults to current buffer.

 <details>
 <summary>An example output of <code>get_data</code> function: </summary>